An updated version of this article was published in The Wire, March 3, 2016.

 - According to reports, the girl’s PhD will happen while she works at NASA’s London Astrobiology Centre.
 Such a centre doesn’t seem to exist – coming closest is the University of Edinburgh’s Astrobiology Centre.

 Most of all, the biggest ping on the radar was the reports’ similarity to one that appeared in May 2014, in The Hindu.
-Then, a student in Anna University in Tamil Nadu had claimed he had a PhD from the University of California, Berkeley, even though he was yet to finish his undergraduate studies.
-He’d also claimed that his laurels rested on the back of his research into the “inner structure of the electron”, which isn’t possible because the electron is a fundamental particle and doesn’t have an inner structure.
+Then, a student of Anna University in Tamil Nadu had claimed he had a PhD from the University of California, Berkeley, even though he was yet to finish his undergraduate studies.
+He’d also claimed that his laurels rested on the back of his research into the “inner structure of the electron” – which isn’t possible because the electron is a fundamental particle and doesn’t have an inner structure.

-But what made the piece sell overall was also what was broken about it: comments only from people who stood to gain from the piece being true, and none from the people supposedly conferring those gains.
+But what made the piece sell overall was also what was broken about it: comments only from people who stood to gain (even emotionally) from the piece being true, and none from the people supposedly conferring those gains.

 In fact, among those mainstream publications that reported the NASA Goddard scholarship story, only Hindustan Times presented a sliver of legitimacy: the scholarship, according to its report, isn’t from Goddard but from Barang, a Bengali foundation that provides “free tuition to schoolchildren in economically deprived areas”.